These Are the Top Sights in Long Beach

 Rather than focusing on what you don’t have, whether it be a pool or a larger yard, try to remain focused on what you do have.
 Maximizing space becomes very important when working with small plots, especially in large cities where gardens are limited at best.
 Hiring a landscaper and a gardener can help you realize your vision and craft a smaller-scale grandiose garden fit for a palace.

 Be patient with perennials.
 Unlike annuals, these plants will come back year after year, which means it might take longer to see the fruits of your labor.
-In general, it takes three years for perennials to mature, so plan ahead or purchase more mature plants if they are needed to complete your vision.
+In general, it takes three years for perennials to mature; so if you’re wondering how to start a garden, you should know that you need to plan ahead or purchase more mature plants if they are needed to complete your vision.

 While this sounds like a terrible thing to do to a plant, deadheading is a common practice for maintaining both perennials and annuals.
 Deadheading is essentially removing the old flowers that have faded, making the plant appear healthier and more beautiful.
 Ridding the plant of old blooms also acts as a signal for annuals to produce more flowers and allows the plants to use their resources to strengthen their leaves and root systems.

 Gardening for beginners might be a bit confusing, especially when it comes to the need of every plant.
 Make sure to read the instructions on each of your plants (or consult your gardener) for specific questions regarding sun exposure.
 While many plants prefer full sun, others grow best in indirect sunlight, and some love the shade.

 If you are planting vegetables in your garden, be aware of their placement, as most need at least eight hours of direct light for optimal growth.
 If you have some shady areas in your garden, opt for fall crops — like radishes, cabbage, spinach, and lettuce — and reserve the sunny spots for tomatoes, peppers, and other spring and summer veggies.